Jon1701/golang-todolist-app/README.md

-# golang-todolist-app
-Yet Another Todo List App, but written in Golang!
+# Golang Todo List App

+## Project Description

+This is yet another todo list application, but...written in Golang!